jxudata/AffirmJobs/README.md

  2. Manual Referral

- If you are really interested in Affirm and you find a position that matches your experience, let us talk!
-Please use this [link](https://jobs.lever.co/affirm?lever-via=y0mY3vA2RD), find up to three positions, send them to affirm.refer.job@gmail.com, with your linkedin profile link, resume, and 3rd person introduction of yourself.
+ If you are **really** interested in Affirm and you find a position that **really** matches your experience, let us talk!
+Please click this [link](https://jobs.lever.co/affirm?lever-via=y0mY3vA2RD), find up to three positions, send them to affirm.refer.job@gmail.com, with your linkedin profile link, resume, and 3rd person introduction of yourself.
 I will follow up with you.
 I would be more than willing to answer your questions about Affirm.

 To know more about Affirm, please read the following: